 - a few tablespoons of stevia tea

-Thai Green Curry Chicken Recipe…
+Thai Keto Green Curry

-Good for everyone on any diet.
+Good for the ketogenic diet, Paleo diets, and for everyone on any diet.

 This Thai Green Curry has healthy fats from the chicken skin and coconut milk which make it good for a light keto lunch.
 It’s low carb and uses zero sugar.
 It has Paleo suitable ingredients and is an all-around amazing dish!

 Traditionally, you would eat this with a side of white rice.
 White rice is gluten-free so this will work for both Paleo and ketogenic diets, but if you’re looking to cut down the carbs, then another option is *cauliflower rice* which has fewer carbs and more fiber than traditional white rice.